 Young people leaving care are among the most vulnerable children in our society.
 Even those who have had a stable placement may have very high levels of need.
 Many children, who have been in the care system, have had a childhood full of instability and trauma.
 Over 62% of looked after children are being taken into care due to abuse or neglect.

+Children in care and care leavers account for less than 1% of the general population (DfE 2013) yet are over-represented in the Criminal Justice System.
 Care leavers have been estimated to make up 27% of the adult prison population.
 Young adults in the criminal justice system who are care leavers may need more support to help them through their transition to adulthood than other young adults.

 The local picture